suatbayir1/i-delta/README.md

 In the UI part of the project, the **React.js** library and the **clockface** component library developed by influxdata are used.

+### `npm install`

+If you are running the project for the first time, you need to go to the `/frontend` directory and download the npm modules with the `npm install` command.

 ### `npm start`

 Runs the app in the development mode.\